James Pope-Hennessy: Death and personal life

-Despite being a successful professional writer, Pope-Hennessy was careless with money.
-He suffered a series of financial crises and often relied on the goodwill of friends to get him by.
-He was a heavy drinker and frequented back-street bars and shady pubs where he mixed with a rough crowd, associations that eventually contributed to his death when he was brutally murdered on 25 January 1974 in his London flat, at 9 Ladbroke Grove, by three young men.
-He had been acquainted with one of them.
-He is buried at Kensal Green Cemetery in London.
+He was a heavy drinker, and frequented back-street bars and shady pubs where he mixed with a rough crowd, associations that eventually contributed to his death when he was brutally killed on 25 January 1974 in his London flat, at 9 Ladbroke Grove, by three young men.
+He had been acquainted with one of them as part of the rough trade.
+However the three young men involved were jailed for manslaughter; their sentences were reduced on appeal as he had only suffered superficial injuries and died from choking on his own blood from a lip wound.
+In 1973 he had been commissioned to write a biography of Noël Coward, and he spoke openly of the cash advance, implying it was in cash and kept in his home.

+He is buried at Kensal Green Cemetery in west London.